 ACTIVITY 1.2: Find the balance point of trapezoids and triangles (A trapezoid is a 4-sided figure with at least two parallel sides.
+A parallelogram is a type of trapezoid.)

 You will need: a ruler, a pencil, scissors, your balance stand, and another piece of card stock or thin cardboard